Defining and using data standards

 0, 1, 2

-Implement standards with lookup tables
+Apply standards based on lookup tables

 Note

-2. On the Measurement Unit page, right-click the target measurement category and select Create Measurement Unit.
+2. On the Measurement Unit page, right-click the target measurement category, and select Create Measurement Unit.

 Note